-The distinction between “hemp” and “cannabis” in the public eye of America can be a bit hazy; a confusion not helped by inconsistent, murky legal issues enforced by the wealthy elite and an oppressive government.
+The distinction between “hemp” and “cannabis” in the public eye of America can be a bit hazy; a confusion not helped by inconsistent, murky legal issues, typically enforced by an oppressive, capitalistic government and its wealthy elite.

-As laws relax on hemp, cannabis, and their assorted byproducts, it’s smart to understand the difference between these two similar-yet-very-different plants – With more and more consumable cannabis and hemp products on store shelves knowing what to expect when taking each is important.
+As laws on hemp, cannabis, and their assorted byproducts begin to relax, it’s smart to understand the difference between these two similar-yet-very-different plants – With more and more consumable cannabis and hemp products on store shelves knowing what to expect when taking each is important.
 Because despite similarities in appearance, smell, and taste?
 Hemp and cannabis aren’t as alike as it may seem.

 What is Hemp?